Haywards Heath: State schools

 Oathall Community College is a secondary school for the town and surrounding area.
 Facilities include a school farm.
 Additionally, in the nearby village of Cuckfield, Warden Park Secondary Academy (part of the Sussex Learning Trust) provides education to c.
 1500 students from the surrounding areas, including the village where it's situated - Cuckfield - as well as Haywards Heath, Ansty, Bolnore, Balcombe and other towns and villages.

 Haywards Heath is also home to a number of local primary schools, one of which is St Joseph's Catholic Primary School, located on Hazelgrove Road near the centre of the town.
 Additionally, other nearby schools include St Wilfrid's, Harlands Primary School, Warden Park Primary Academy, Lindfield Primary Academy and Bolnore Village Primary School.

 In September 2020, a new Chichester College campus opened, called Haywards Heath College.
 The college uses the old Central Sussex College Haywards Heath campus on Harlands Road which closed in Summer 2017.
-The current principal is the former Worthing College principal.